FOGProject/fog-docs/docs/management/web-management/storage-node-management.md

 	7. Then you will be prompted for a username (typically fogstorage)
 	8. and a password that is located on the FOG server, that will allow the storage node to access the main FOG server's database.
 This information is located in the FOG management portal for convenience (on the main for server).
 It can be accessed via **Other Information** -> **FOG settings** -> section **FOG Storage Nodes**.
 	9. You will then be prompted to confirm your installation settings, if they are correct press **Y** end hit **Enter**.
 	10. When installation completes, the install will produce a username and password that will be needed to add the storage node to the FOG management portal.
-Username is "fog", password is in /opt/fog/.fogsettings (see also [[install_fogsettings]] )
+Username is "fog", password is in /opt/fog/.fogsettings (see also [[install-fogsettings]] )

 ## Adding the Node to the Management Portal